 There are some handy tools that mark where your coasters are showing the most G-forces so you can tweak them as needed.
 Smoothing out drops, banking turns and whatever else.
 I also found out the hard way that your guests can be killed if you turn out to be a terrible designer.
 This came as a surprise given the colorful and cheery nature of the game.

-I built one coaster in particular that had two trains, but while one was loading passengers in the station, the second one came in to quickly and slammed into it, putting the colorful little guest’s deaths on my hands.
-It could have avoided it.
+I built one coaster in particular that had two trains, but while one was loading passengers in the station, the second one came in to quickly and slammed into it, putting the colorful little guest’s deaths on my hands.it could have been avoided.
 I just needed a couple sets of brakes placed behind the station.
 But I never bothered to actually test the coaster, just opened it right up.
 Remember, don’t be like Gideon.
 Measure twice, cut once.
 Or your guests die in a horrific death and ruins everyone’s vacation trip

 The good news is when you build a something suitably awesome.
 You can blueprint it for use later making sure that no effort was wasted.